 As seniors, honors students must complete a capstone.
 There are three options.
-Two options allow students to receive three credits: a supervised independent research project (BUS-X 496), or a senior-level leadership seminar (BUS-Z 494).
+Two options allow students to receive three credits: a supervised independent research project (BUS-X 496), or a seniorlevel leadership seminar (BUS-Z 494).
 Choices for independent research include a traditional research paper, a business plan, or an industry analysis.
 The research is supervised by a faculty member of the Kelley School.
 Topics taught in Z494 are chosen each semester by faculty and might include leadership, globalization, negotiation, and professionalism.
-The third way to fulfill the capstone is to serve as a member of the Honors Leadership Team that mentors younger students and helps coordinate events for the Honors Program.
+The third way to fulfill the capstone is to serve as a member of the Honors Leadership Team.
+The HLT is a group of top honors seniors selected from an application process.
+They mentor younger students and help coordinate events for the Honors Program.
 Students accepted into the 3/2 MBA in Accounting Program are exempt from the capstone requirement.